-The Amarok never made headlines for major problems or reliability issues.
-Although many doubted its long-term reliability and were unconvinced the tiny two-liter turbo-diesel engine would be up for the task.
-It came under heavy skepticism from Journalists and those favoring the Oriental Utes.
-More than 9 years down the line and the Amarok has proven its weight in gold.
-It isn’t, unfortunately, just good news though and there are a few known issues that have cropped up over time.
-This article will discuss those common issues in detail and available solutions.
+The Amarok never made major headlines for engine problems or reliability issues.
+Many die-hard ute owners doubted the 2.0’s long-term reliability and were unconvinced the tiny two-liter turbo-diesel engine would rack up high reliable mileage.
+Since its release in 2010, It came under heavy skepticism from Journalists and those favoring the bigger displacement of Oriental Utes.
+More than 10 years down the line and the Amarok has proven its weight in gold.
+It’s proven it can run with the big dogs and even outrun them in many cases.
+Unfortunately, it’s not all plain sailing and there are a few issues that have cropped up over time.
+This article will discuss those common issues in detail and the available solutions.

 The most common reliability issues associated with the 2.0 Diesel VW Amarok are:

 - EGR (Exhaust Gas Recirculation) valve failure.

 - Serpentine/Accessory drive belt failure prior to its 75000km kilometer change over interval

 - DPF (diesel particulate filter) getting clogged

 When it comes to work and play no vehicle checks the boxes better than a reliable double-cab Ute.
 Reliability is the operative word here since more hours spent in the workshop means fewer hours on the job and less money in your bank.
 Not cool!

 The Amarok is without a doubt a working-class vehicle with a touch of luxury.
 VW released it to compete with the Ford Ranger, Toyota Hilux, and Mitsubishi Triton, to name just a few.
 This it does, and very well at that because this is by no means a bare-bones commercial UTE.
 As in typical Volkswagen fashion, it’s luxurious, oozes class, and does well for your business image, no matter how you look at it.

 With that said, let’s look deeper into the engine design and a few small flaws.